 Writing standup was a natural transition into my current life as a professional writer.
 My first television credit was writing game show content for the Whoopi Goldberg/Ellen DeGeneres-helmed incarnation of Hollywood Squares.
 After returning to school at New York Film Academy to learn producing and directing, I was hired to write more reality-based content for HGTV on What’s With That House? and Manland, for ABC’s Wipeout, and Clean House Comes Clean on the Style Network.

-Breaking in at Style Network was a huge stroke of luck and timing.
 I was then able to land a producer/writer position for E!
-Network’s The Daily 10, where I learned to apply my honed comedy skills to newly hard-learned entertainment news writing.
-My experience there led to my current position as producer for E!
-News, where I’m involved daily with writing and reporting on celebrities and pop culture.
-I’ve since been nominated for six Daytime Emmys.
+Network’s The Daily 10, where I learned to apply my comedy skills to newly hard-learned entertainment news writing.
+My experience there led to my position as producer for E!
+News, where I cut day-of-air celebrity and pop culture stories.
+I’ve been nominated for six Daytime Emmys®.
+Fancy!

 Copyright © Kelly Kurtzhals.
 All rights reserved.